 Freelance tutors can work on occupational qualifications alone.
 But they must have the knowledge, experience, and ability to mentor if they’re to succeed.

-The world needs good educator whichever path you take.
-Research suggests that the secret behind high achieving students is brilliant mentors.
+The world needs a good educator, whichever path you take.
+Research suggests that the secret behind high-achieving students is brilliant mentors.

 You now know the differences between teaching and tutoring.
-The latter has more control over work-life, including the style tutors clothing and general dress.
+The latter has more control over work-life, including the style of tutors’ clothing and general dress.
 They choose the hours worked and have more flexibility in their approach.

-But if you’re after a solid, rewarding career, job security, and a decent pension, then teaching is going to be a better choice.
+But if you’re after a solid, rewarding career, job security, and a decent pension, then teaching will be a better choice.
 Go to any of these tutoring platforms and send your resume.

 Is Tutoring Considered Teaching?

 It is teaching as it educates the student, but not in the traditional sense.
 This way of educating affords the learner uninterrupted quality time.
 It’s more flexible, intimate, and focused than conventional education.

 You are qualified if you say so.
 That’s as long as you can deliver what the students need and expect from your tuition.